-\emph{Quantum programming languages}. \VML{Over the last two decades, the discovery of several great algorithmic results \cite{Deutsch,Shor,Grover} has raised important expectations in the field of quantum computation.
+\VML{Over the last two decades, the discovery of several great algorithmic results \cite{Deutsch,Shor,Grover} has raised important expectations in the field of quantum computation.
 Somewhat surprisingly however these results have been expressed in the primitive model of quantum circuits -- a situation which is akin to that of classical computation in the 1950s.
 Over the last few years a number of researchers have sought to develop quantum programming languages as a consequence.
-Without aiming to be exhaustive and in order to understand where the perspectives of this work come in, it helps to classify these proposals according to ``how classical'' versus ``how quantum'' they are \cite{Valiron}.}

-There are two ways a quantum mechanical system may evolve: according to a {unitary transformation} or under a {measurement}.
+Without aiming to be exhaustive and in order to understand where the perspectives of this work come in, it helps to classify these proposals according to ``how classical'' versus ``how quantum'' they are \cite{Valiron}.} There are two ways a quantum mechanical system may evolve: according to a {unitary transformation} or under a {measurement}.
 The former is often thought of as ``purely quantum'': it is deterministic and will typically be used to obtain quantum superpositions of base vectors.
 The latter is probabilistic in the classical sense, and will typically be used to obtain some classical information about a quantum mechanical system, whilst collapsing the system to a mere base vector.

 \VML{Note that these are only typical uses: it is well-known that one can simulate any unitary transformation by series of generalized measures on the one hand, and reduce all measures to a mere projection upon the canonical basis at the end of a computation on the other hand.
 It remains morally true nonetheless that {measurement-based} models of quantum computation tend to hide quantum superpositions behind a classical interface, whilst the {unitary-based} models of quantum computation tend to consider quantum superpositions as legitimate expressions of the language, and sometimes even seek to generalize their effects to control flow.}